AS 10: Property, Plant and Equipment

 Except for bearer plants, AS 10 is to be used in accounting for property, P&E (Plant and Equipment), and this standard is not applicable to:

-(b) Wasting Assets, which include mineral rights, costs linked to oil, mineral, natural gas, and other non-regenerative resources exploration and exploitation.
+(b) Wasting assets, which include mineral rights and costs linked to oil, mineral, natural gas, and other non-regenerative resource exploration and exploitation.

 Recognition of Assets under AS 10 Property, Plant, and Equipment